riverloopsec/beekeeperwids/README.txt

 ================
-killerbeewids
+beekeeperwids
 ================

 Introduction
 --------------

-killerbeewids is a Wireless Intrusion Detection System (WIDS) for IEEE 802.15.4 (and can be extended for upper layers such as ZigBee, 6loWPAN, etc).
+beekeeperwids is a Wireless Intrusion Detection System (WIDS) for IEEE 802.15.4 (and can be extended for upper layers such as ZigBee, 6loWPAN, etc).

 It was developed by River Loop Security, LLC and released at Troopers14.